UniBwM-IFS-AILab/REAP/README.md

 Afterwards you have to make a clean rebuild of PX4-Autopilot and the px4_ros_com package.

->**⚠ Info** If you already enabled the messages but they still aren't listed as topics in the micrortps_agent, the following links might help:
+>**⚠ Info** If you already enabled the message types but they still aren't listed as topics after starting the micrortps_agent, the following links might help:
 >- https://github.com/PX4/px4_ros_com/issues/124
 >- https://github.com/PX4/PX4-Autopilot/issues/19917#issuecomment-1201515126
 >